 Learn to Hunt Program

 This program requires students to have first completed our Wingshooting Program and also to have completed MN DNR gun safety.
 The goal of Learn to Hunt is to develop all the skills necessary to hunt safely on your own.
 Students will be expected to watch online videos at home (homework!) in order to maximize class time shooting and being afield (See the videos below).
 This program is divided into three sessions, in order to be invited to hunt real birds students must signup for and attend at least two of the three sessions.
 The material covered will change from week to week with an emphasis on developing shooting skills at the clay target range.
 Students who complete all three segments will be invited to the Shawn Galinghouse Legacy Shoot on Sept.
-12th and a pheasant hunt in Marshall, MN. behind our dogs in cooperation with the Lyon County PF Chapter's youth hunt day in October.
+12th and a pheasant hunt in Marshall, MN. behind our dogs in cooperation with the Lyon County PF Chapter's mentored-hunt day in October.
 Below you will see some of the topics covered over three weeks.
 There is a $30 non-refundable fee for participating in this program.

 Tentative Goals of Learn to Hunt